heidy200/r-programming-assignments/Assignment3_PollData/README.md

 This script defines polling data for seven candidates, combines it into a data frame, inspects the structure, and computes summary statistics.
 It also adds a column showing the difference between CBS and ABC poll results.

 ## Blog Post Reflection
-The linked blog provides an in depth reflection of this assignment hihglighting patterns and limitations.
+The linked blog provides an in depth reflection of this assignment highlighting patterns and limitations.

 https://heidy204462e4947b-geaoc.wordpress.com/2025/09/11/assignment-3-analyzing-2016-data-poll-data-in-r/